You set your marketing budget a few months ago. You’ve made some good progress so far, but how does it stack up against your plan?

 This category includes the salaries of any internal employees, money spent with external contractors or agencies, and any expenses required to train these individuals in certain areas.

 Defining a flexible “people” budget requires that you review your marketing plan and understand your internal capability to execute.
 Do you have the expertise to do what you’re intending to?
-If not, can your team be trained on it?
+If not, can your team be trained?

 When there’s a gap, outside help can fill capacity or skill set holes.
 It can also be a great option if you’re partway through the year and don’t see how you can accomplish your plan’s top priorities.
 Many companies decide that they need a variety of skill sets, ranging from content expertise to SEO.
 If you’re considering a company that specializes in one area of marketing, like PR or digital marketing, know that their recommendations will focus on that one facet of marketing and may miss the broader strategy.
 Full-service marketing agencies can be a great option for those looking for the perspective of outside experts and when diverse skill sets are required.
 Even if you only need support in one area, they tend to approach programs more holistically than a specialized firm would.

-If you need insight into whether hiring an in-house staff, outsourcing your marketing, or building a hybrid solution is best for your company’s goals, read our e-book: Staffing for Growth: Outsourcing vs. Hiring vs. Hybrid Marketing Team Structures.
+If you need insight into whether hiring an in-house staff, outsourcing your marketing, or building a hybrid solution is best for your company’s goals, read our e-book: Marketing: In-House or Oursource?

 This bucket includes any kind of marketing or sales technology or software that it takes to fulfill your marketing strategy.

 The three kinds of software marketers use most often are:

 It’s important to note that everything will flow out of your CRM and marketing automation system.
 If you don’t have one or the one you have is not working for your business, it could be time to invest.